Briarcroft Real Estate Guide

 School District Information and Private School Options

 Briarcroft is zoned to the Houston Independent School District (HISD).
-The assigned public schools are Briargrove Elementary School, which has received academic distinctions for performance; Tanglewood Middle School (formerly Grady Middle School); and Margaret Long Wisdom High School.
-It is important to note that students zoned to Wisdom High School may have the option to attend Lamar High School, which is known for its International Baccalaureate (IB) program.
-Prospective residents should verify zoning and transfer options directly with HISD.
-In addition to public schools, the area is conveniently located near many of Houston's most respected private schools, including St. John's School, The Kinkaid School, and St. Michael Catholic School, offering a range of educational choices.
+The zoned schools are Briargrove Elementary School, which has a strong reputation; Tanglewood Middle School (formerly Grady Middle School); and Wisdom High School.
+HISD offers a variety of magnet programs and transfer options, and many Briarcroft students apply to Lamar High School, known for its academic programs.
+Additionally, the neighborhood's central location provides convenient access to many of Houston's most prestigious private schools, including St. John's School, The Kinkaid School, and St. Michael Catholic School, among others.
+Parents have a wide array of educational choices available.
+For a broader look at educational institutions, see this guide to the best schools in Houston.

 Transportation and Commuting Details